0install/docs/docs/tools/0bootstrap.md

 # 0bootstrap

-**0bootstrap** generates a native package or installer that installs 0install itself along with a an app launched via 0install.
+**0bootstrap** generates a native package or installer that installs 0install itself along with an app launched via 0install.

 === "Linux / macOS"
     !!! info ""